Sedes Sapientiae, Leuven

-The Sedes Sapientiae (Latin for "Seat of Wisdom", one of the medieval titles of the Virgin), also known as Our Lady of Leuven, is a medieval wooden statue of the Virgin Mary.
-Nicolaas De Bruyne carved the statue in 1442, copying and enlarging an earlier and smaller statue from the 13th century.
+The Sedes Sapientiae (Latin for "Seat of Wisdom", one of the medieval titles of the Virgin), also known as Our Lady of Leuven, is a medieval wooden statue of the Virgin Mary located at St Peter's Church in Leuven, Belgium.
+It was carved in 1442 by Nicolaas De Bruyne as an enlarged copy of an earlier statue from the 13th century.
 The polychromy was done by Roelof van Velpen.
-It has been restored several times: in 1842 by the Goyers workshop and in 1945 by Jos Van Uytvanck after it was damaged in the bombing of Leuven during World War II.
-It is located in St Peter's Church in the heart of the city of Leuven, Flanders.
-It is the symbol of the Catholic University of Leuven, and is depicted in the university's 1909 seal.
-It continues to serve as the seal of the University of Louvain (UCLouvain) and of the Katholieke Universiteit Leuven.
+It was restored in 1842 and 1945.
+A longstanding local landmark, the statue was depicted on the seals of the Katholieke Universiteit Leuven and UCLouvain.

 Veneration of the statue

 The veneration and popularity of the Sedes Sapientiae is evident, among other things, from the fact that the magistrate of Leuven regularly intervened in the costs of renewing the mantle made from gold leaf.
 People came from throughout Europe to venerate her.
 There are traditions that tell of high-ranking figures such as: Isabella of Portugal, wife of the Duke of Burgundy, Philip the Good, and Margaret of York coming to venerate the statue.
 During exam sessions, it is common for students from the university of Leuven to light candles and place them in front of the statue.